-Dressings need to remain in place until your first post-operative check in the rooms.
+Dressings need to remain in place until your first post-operative check rooms.
 You should expect that they could become warm and have a small amount of pressure.
-Occasionally dressings can cause some irritation but rarely cause allergic reactions.
-Should the dressings become unbearable or cause increasing redness & swelling, please call the rooms to arrange for them to be changed.
+Occasionally dressings can cause some irritation, and rarely cause allergic reactions.
+Should the dressings become unbearable or cause increasing redness & swelling, please call the office to arrange for them to be changed.